Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 1. Once the connection is successful, open a browser on the host machine and navigate to the URL [http://localhost:8080](http://localhost:8080).
 The **Getting Started** page for Jenkins will be displayed.

 1. For security reasons, Jenkins generates an initial password and save it in a file on the server.
 This password will need to be retrieved and provided to unlock Jenkins.
 Return to the **Putty** terminal and type the following command to open the password file and copy the password.
+You can double click on the password text and use **CTRL+C** to copy the text and place it in the clipboard.
+Press the **Esc** button and then type **:q!** at the prompt to exit the vi editor without saving the file.

     `sudo vi /var/lib/jenkins/secrets/initialAdminPassword`

-    {% include tip.html content=" You can double click on the password text and use **CTRL+C** to copy the text and place it in the clipboard.
-Press the **Esc** button and then type **:q!** at the prompt to exit the vi editor without saving the file." %}

 1. Return to the browser, paste the copied text in the Administrator password text box and click on the **Continue** button.